This post may contain affiliate links. Please see my disclosure policy for details.

 From their unique show stopper of a Christmas tree, to the quaint markets selling gifts, mouth watering food and boutiques in igloos; there is something in Vilnius for everyone at this time of the year.

-So, if you’re still on the fence about booking that flight, here are 10 reasons why you need to visit the Vilnius Christmas Markets in 2020!
+So, if you’re still on the fence about booking that flight, here are 10 reasons why you need to visit Vilnius in December and the Vilnius Christmas Markets in 2021!

 Top tips for visiting the Vilnius Christmas Markets